repomesh/exa-mcp-server/README.md

 - **linkedin_search**: Search LinkedIn for companies and people using Exa AI.
 Simply include company names, person names, or specific LinkedIn URLs in your query.
 - **wikipedia_search_exa**: Search and retrieve information from Wikipedia articles on specific topics, giving you accurate, structured knowledge from the world's largest encyclopedia.
 - **github_search**: Search GitHub repositories using Exa AI - performs real-time searches on GitHub.com to find relevant repositories, issues, and GitHub accounts.
+- **deep_researcher_start**: Start a smart AI researcher for complex questions.
+The AI will search the web, read many sources, and think deeply about your question to create a detailed research report.
+- **deep_researcher_check**: Check if your research is ready and get the results.
+Use this after starting a research task to see if it's done and get your comprehensive report.

 You can choose which tools to enable by adding the `--tools` parameter to your Claude Desktop configuration: